pull

 r1 ssh://user@example.com/path/to/dvc/remote/storage

-DVC supports several remote types.
+DVC supports several storage types.

 $ dvc pull --remote r1